kvamis01/kvamis01.github.io/content/_index.md

 I've written about the outdoors, climate, and ecology for 15 years.
 Words in *Outside*, *Backpacker Magazine*, and *Adventure Journal.*

 I currently write about Midwestern decarbonization for [Fresh Energy](https://fresh-energy.org/).
+I built and manage the Action Network for [Friends of Sherburne National Wildlife Refuge](https://www.exploresherburne.org/).

 Find me on: [Bluesky](https://bsky.app/profile/isakkvam.bsky.social).

 Want to work with me?
-Check out my portfolio and get in contact at my first name last name at gmail.
+Check out my portfolio and get in contact at my first name last name at gmail dot com.